moovfinancial/moov-php/README.md

 To access this endpoint using an [access token](https://docs.moov.io/api/authentication/access-tokens/) you'll need to specify the `/accounts/{accountID}/profile.read` scope.
+* [getFile](docs/sdks/accounts/README.md#getfile) - Retrieve file details associated with a specific Moov account.

+To access this endpoint using an [access token](https://docs.moov.io/api/authentication/access-tokens/) you'll need to specify the `/accounts/{accountID}/files.read` scope.
-* [getMerchantProcessingAgreement](docs/sdks/accounts/README.md#getmerchantprocessingagreement) - Retrieve a merchant account's processing agreement.
+* [getMerchantAgreement](docs/sdks/accounts/README.md#getmerchantagreement) - Retrieve a merchant account's processing agreement.

 To access this endpoint using an [access token](https://docs.moov.io/api/authentication/access-tokens/) you'll need to specify the `/accounts/{accountID}/profile.read` scope.